ROG Phone has some crazy features for gamers

 I was able to play a few minutes of PUBG-esque battle royale game Free Fire using the TwinView Dock and it's wild.
 It felt much more like a handheld gaming platform than a tweaked phone setup.

 The phone's 6-inch, 18:9 display runs at 90Hz, meaning it refreshes 90 times a second.
-That's not quite as smooth as Razer's phone, but it's above the competition, as most phones have a 60Hz refresh rate.
+That's not quite as smooth as Razer's phone, but it's above the competition -- most phones have a 60Hz refresh rate.
 ROG argues that its phone's AMOLED screen will trump Razer's IPS LCD one, even if the refresh rate is lower.

 A peripheral called the AeroActive Cooler will also be available: If the ROG Phone gets too hot, you can attach the Cooler and it'll, well, cool the phone down.
 Unlike desktops and laptops, there's little space in a phone to cram a powerful fan inside, so this'll be a welcome addition to you if you like long gaming sessions.
 Best of all, every phone will come with the AeroActive Cooler.